KatieHill-Fr-Gr/Re-Lux-frontend/README.md

 This project made full use of React’s capabilities (reusable components, state management, packages etc.) and allowed me to gain a thorough understanding of React frontend development.

+## Bugs

+The favourite button on the individual item page can be toggled on and off (adding/removing it on the user's profile page).
+However, it does not remain on or off when the user revisits the individual item page due to the statement management.
+This fix is currently in progress.

 ## Future Improvements

+- Search & filter functionality
+- Public seller profile (profiles are currently only visible to the user)
+- More sophisticated payment gateway (migration from the legacy `<CardElement>` to the newer `<PaymentElement>' UI component)
+- More consistent and user-friendly notifications (using the React-Toastify package)